Save the date for 2020’s Mardi Gras Day Parade – February 25!

-7:45: Parade ends at Cook St / Mississippi Ave near Ecliptic Brewing.
-Many venues will have food and drink specials all day and after the parade
+Traditionally, the parade starts up at Victoria Bar, and proceeds down Mississippi Avenue to Cook St near Ecliptic Brewing.
+Many venues along the way will have food and drink specials all day and after the parade

 Different Parade Types: